tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - I went down a fishing spiral on Youtube when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).

-- Having a doctor as a parent is awesome for many reasons, one of which being that doctors always there to swoop in and [save the day](https://en.wikipedia.org/wiki/Angus_Wallace#In-flight_surgery_with_a_coat-hanger_and_silverware) on planes.
+- Having a doctor as a parent is awesome for many reasons, one of which being that doctors are always there to swoop in and [save the day](https://en.wikipedia.org/wiki/Angus_Wallace#In-flight_surgery_with_a_coat-hanger_and_silverware) on planes.
 Midway through the flight to Nassau, the guy sitting in front of us fainted and the captain used the intercom to call for the help.
 My dad jumped over the seat and started asking him a bunch of questions.
 A nurse and an ER doctor came over too.
 The good news was that the guy ended up being okay.
 The bad news was that he was forced to drink orange juice with like 3 salt packets poured into it.
 Anyways, my dad is a hero!

 - Bahamian coins are neat and very island-y.
 The quarters have sailboats, the dimes have little bonefish, the nickels have pineapples, and the pennies have starfish.
 For some reason, they also have a square one that's 15 cents?
 Kind of weird to pick a number that you can't break a dollar evenly into but still cool.